lucky-media/guidelines/pages/design/designers.md

 ### OG/Meta Image

-In the Starter, bask in a default screen with a `4x2,1` aspect ratio, Safe zone markers, and containers.
+In the [Web UI Starter](https://www.figma.com/community/file/1243858237628374539), bask in a default screen with a `4x2,1` aspect ratio, Safe zone markers, and containers.

 ### Paginators